• Skip to primary navigation

 • Instruction Manual

-Both Nespresso VertuoLine and Evoluo comes with their own milk frother to enhance the flavor and lusciously smooth texture of your cup of coffee.
+Both Nespresso VertuoLine and Evoluo come with their own milk frother to enhance the flavor and lusciously smooth texture of your cup of coffee.
 The sky is the limit when it comes to personalizing your morning buzz.

 The Major Differences